SudoWatson/PhotoPolarAlign/README.md

 $ sudo apt update

 $ sudo apt install astrometry.net

-   the installation will create the file 'astrometry.cfg' in the /etc directory
+The installation will create the file 'astrometry.cfg' in the /etc directory

 2) Download the index files needed for platesolving.
 These files (taken from 4100 and 4200-series only) will have to be downloaded separately from https://data.astrometry.net/ , by choosing them according to the width in degrees of the celestial field taken by your camera as explained here: